VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/tax-detail-type.md

 # TaxDetailType ==~object~==

-The `TaxDetailType` type represents a tax detail with its associated properties.
+This type represents a tax detail with its associated properties.

 ## Fields